External Funding Opportunities

 Applicants must have successfully completed, at a minimum, a Bachelor Degree with Honours, or Masters Degree in a relevant allied and Public Health, medical, bio-medical science or nursing course at an accredited tertiary institution.
 The Selection Committee will award Scholarships to students commencing their PhD studies in 2012, rather than those in later years of their doctorate studies.

-Sydney Catalyst is a Translational Cancer Research Centre established with core funding from the Cancer Institute NSW and based at the University of Sydney.
+Sydney Catalyst is the Translational Cancer Research Centre of Central Sydney and Regional NSW, established with core funding from the Cancer Institute NSW.
 It brings together teams of clinicians and researchers from more than 20 member organisations across NSW with the purpose of facilitating the rapid translation of scientific discoveries into clinical policy and practice to improve patient outcomes.

-Applicants must be Australian or New Zealand citizens, or permanent residents of Australia.
+Applicants must be Australian or permanent residents of Australia, or New Zealand citizens holding a Special Category Visa.

 These grants are for research in clinical, biomedical and health related sciences.
 The funding will depend on the expenses of the project, and grants are made for periods of up to two years.